aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 draft: false
 ---
 ### Set up Scenario #2
+Run the below command in your Cloud9 Terminal.
 ```bash
 cd 2-lowerCase
 for f in *.yaml; do envsubst < $f | kubectl apply -f -; done
 ```
 Now, restart the MySQL database to reset your hats!
 It may take a second for everything to be ready again, so use `kubectl get pods --watch` to monitor the status.
+Once everything is "ready," get your `frontend-service` url and let's begin...

 ```bash
 kubectl rollout restart deployment mysql